 Covering the distance was highly problematic.
 At several points, the battery nearly went flat which meant that Rachel and her passengers missed several appointments.
-They also had to reduce their use of power, unplugging their phones and turning off their windshield wipers.
+They also had to reduce their use of power, unplugging their phones and turning off their windscreen wipers.
 Over 4 days they spent $175 on charging.
 The equivalent cost for gas in a Kia Forte would have been $275, based on the AAA average national petrol price.
 The journey was $100 cheaper, but many hours longer.

-Rachel also described conversations with fellow travelers: “The woman charging next to us describes a recent trip in her Volkswagen ID4.
+Rachel also described conversations with fellow travellers: “The woman charging next to us describes a recent trip in her Volkswagen ID4.
 Deborah Carrico, 65, had to be towed twice while driving between Louisville, Ky., and Boulder, Colo., where her daughter was getting married".
 Deborah had felt unsafe whilst charging at night, and her family want her to change back to a petrol car.

 In 2020, California Gov. Gavin Newsom (Dem) has banned the sale of new petrol-powered vehicles by 2025.
 That's the only way to get drivers to use EVs - ban the alternative.

 High fuel prices are making some people consider switching to electric.
-However, the limited range on many vehicles and the variable performance in bad weather makes EVs far from unattractive.
+However, the limited range on many vehicles and the variable performance in bad weather makes EVs far from attractive.
 As a friend put it recently: "Can’t afford £1.80 a litre?
 Why not spend £30,000 on an electric car?"

 10 Jun 22

-He added that 27 per cent on low incomes are having to cut back on their food bills because they live in rural areas, they need their car to get to work and there is no public transport.
+He added that 27 per cent on low incomes are having to cut back on their food bills because they live in rural areas; they need their car to get to work and there is no public transport.

 9 Jun 22